AlecAreI/Alec-J-Thomas/README.md

-## Alec J. Thomas
+# Alec J. Thomas

-Operations leader with experience spanning the United States Air Force, the Central Intelligence Agency, Amazon, and private industry.
+Operations and intelligence professional with experience spanning the United States Air Force, the Central Intelligence Agency, Amazon, and private industry.

-I am currently pursuing an Executive MBA and an M.S. in Cybersecurity & Business Analytics while developing practical solutions in Python, SQL, automation, and business analytics.
+I am currently pursuing an Executive MBA and an M.S. in Cybersecurity & Business Analytics while building practical solutions in Python, SQL, data analysis, and process automation.

 ---